qmlbook/qmlbook/docs/ch19-felgo-plugins/felgo-plugins.rst

 Analytics and Crash Reporting
 =============================

 Analytics is used to understand how your users work with your app.
-This will let you understand if all features are used, or if there is a problem in the user interface.
-Felgo provides plugins for Amplitude, Google Analutics and Flurry.
+This will let you understand if all features are used, or if there is a problem with the user interface.
+Felgo provides plugins for Amplitude, Google Analytics and Flurry.
 In the example below, we demonstrate how to integrate Amplitude.

 In order to use Amplitude you need to sign up for an account.
 You do that at the `Amplitude website <https://amplitude.com/signup>`_ .

-The code is built around the `Amplitude <https://felgo.com/doc/felgo-amplitude/>`_ element, that provides the ``logEvent`` method, as shown below.
+The code is built around the `Amplitude <https://felgo.com/doc/felgo-amplitude/>`_ element, which provides the ``logEvent`` method, as shown below.

 .. literalinclude:: src/snippets/amplitude.qml

-Each event should represent an action of the user, for instance "picture deleted", "user logged in", and so on.
+Each event should represent an action of the user, for instance, "picture deleted", "user logged in", and so on.
 In addition to the events, Amplitude can log revenues using the ``logRevenue`` method.
 This allows you to analyze what user flows leads to revenue streams, e.g. in-app purchases.

 To enable further analytics, you can provide a JavaScript object with key-value pairs that you can pass to Amplitude to help analyze the results better.
 In the example above, we provide an age, a weight, a name and what achievements the user has reached.
 This way, we can correlate this information with the logs using the Amplitude tools.